GripZViSx/Music-Player/README.md

 More audios can be added through file upload ( I will keep on updating it, whenever I get time ).

 *Things to keep in mind* -
-Give a poster link or upload in assets and link it for every subsequent audio file else the image will not render anything.
+Give a name & poster link (you can upload in assets and link it) for every subsequent audio file else the image will not render anything.